PlagatonicRed/Game-Dev-Portfolio/README.md

 ## Mentally Drained
 [Mentally Drained](https://plagatonicred.itch.io/mentally-drained) was also made for another 48 hour game jam, this time I was the sole programmer on the team and was responsible for a majority of the programming in the game.

+## Apotheo.sys
+Made for the Spartasoft March 2024 48 hour game jam